abraia/abraia-multiple/README.md

 abraia.from_file('images/jaguar.png').to_file('images/jaguar_o.png')
 ```

-You can also compress and image directly from an URL
+You can also compress and image directly from an url:

 ```python
 abraia.from_url('https://api.abraia.me/files/demo/birds.jpg').to_file('images/birds_o.jpg')